An Initiative of

 Content Tracks

 The effectiveness of health programs is greatly enhanced through its integration with data-driven approaches.
 Evidence-based interventions and successful collaborations hinge on robust data systems that enable informed decision-making and continuous quality improvement.
-Communicating on these programs requires a strong understanding of the population accessing these programs, multiple modes of communication and tailored approaches.
-Proposals for sessions in this track will focus on approaches for using information to effectively inform, tailor, manage and communicate on health programs.
-These approaches would include data collection, data sharing, program evaluation, quality improvement, communicating needs and engaging program participants.
+Communicating on these programs requires a strong understanding of the population accessing these programs, multiple modes of communication, and tailored approaches.
+Proposals for sessions in this track will focus on approaches for using data to effectively inform, tailor, manage, and communicate on health programs.
+These approaches would include data collection, data sharing, program evaluation, quality improvement, communicating needs, and engaging program participants.

 We encourage session proposals that will highlight: